gardll1/Cafe-Management-System-Java/README.md

 # Cafe Management System by Java

 # Introduction
-A Digital System that designed to simplify daily operation and keep track of purchases and sales
+A Digital System that designed to simplify daily operation and keep track of purchases and sales, enabling administrators to access, modify and remove data or products